Farlezz/amt_extended/README.md

 ## What Changed

-I took the original AMT and completely rewrote it to be easier to maintain.
+The original AMT was completely refactored to be easier to maintain.
 Here's what's different:

 ### The Refactor

 The original AMT was 3 files with almost 2,000 lines of code.
 A lot of it was duplicated - the same geometry calculations appeared twice (once for preview, once for generation).
 This made it hard to fix bugs because you had to change things in two places.

-I split everything into 14 smaller files and moved the shared code into modules that both client and server can use.
+Everything got split into 14 smaller files with shared code moved into modules that both client and server can use.
 The result:
 - **-568 lines** of duplicated code gone
 - **-17%** total code size (1,979 → 1,650 lines)
 - **Much easier** to find and fix things